sushidacus-repo/expense-tracker-with-calculator/README.md

 # Prerequisites
 No prerequisites
-Python 3.6 to 3.9 only, Python 3.10 does not support kivy

 # Installation
 to run the app on your machine, all what you need are the prerequisites mentioned above...